Adjara Georgia Travel Guide

 Stay on marked trails in parks and avoid damaging flora or disturbing wildlife.

-Choose accommodations or tour operators that prove a commitment to sustainable practices.
+Choose accommodations or tour operators which illustrate a commitment to sustainable practices.

 Prioritize local guesthouses, restaurants, and shops.
-Your spending directly helps the local community.
+Your money directly benefits the local community.

 Purchase authentic, locally made souvenirs directly from artisans or at markets for fair income.